 - The realities of the state budget have changed dramatically since the beginning of California's response to COVID-19.
-Moving a division from one agency to another takes time, energy, and money that would be better spent singularly focused on implementing wildfire safety mitigation. - Issues like access to data, hiring personnel and support, IT infrastructure, must be considered for a move to be successful.
-Developing Memorandum of Understanding and Non-Disclosure Agreement between agencies will be required since WSD relies on expertise in a variety of CPUC divisions.
-WSD should remain at the CPUC to ensure operational efficiency and consistency in safety policymaking and ratemaking.46 - WSD has excelled in conducting a thorough review of the utility WMPs and developing new processes and procedures to accomplish this Herculean task.
+Moving a division from one agency to another takes time, energy, and money that would be better spent singularly focused on implementing wildfire safety mitigation. - Issues like access The WSD should remain at the CPUC in order to data, hiring personnel ensure coordination between CPUC proceedings and support, IT infrastructure, must be considered for a move to be successful transparency in public participation.
+Developing Memorandum of Understanding and Non-Disclosure Agreement between agencies will likely be required since WSD reliesmay rely on expertise in a variety of CPUC divisions.
+WSD should remain at the CPUC to ensure operational efficiency and consistency in safety policymaking and ratemaking.
+Participation by stakeholders and customer advocates should also be supported by maintaining stakeholder due process rights, which may not be available at CNRA agencies.
+Further, bifurcating regulatory requirements could increase regulatory costs for utilities and stakeholders. - WSD has excelled in conducting a thorough review of the utility WMPs and developing new processes and procedures to accomplish this Herculean task.
 Moving the WSD to another agency could slow WSD's progress.
 Throughout the past eight months, WSD has been "building the airplane as it flies."
 Remaining at the CPUC would allow WSD to continue to focus on flying, instead of having to dismantle and then reconstruct the plane at another agency. - The safety of the residents of the state of California rely on WSDs' success.
 The state cannot afford to waste time or expense moving experts from one agency to another with fire season near and during a global pandemic.